CTMarius/protractorStarterKit/README.md

 - Install NodeJS.
 - Clone or download the repository.
-- In the root folder run "npm install" and "npm install -g grunt-cli".
+- In the root folder of the project, open a command prompt and run "npm install".
+Once finished, run "npm install -g grunt-cli".
 - Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt runner.
 - Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.